-• For Mode: Selects which mode is affected by the current settings on this page.
+• For Mode: Specifies which video processing mode is affected by the current settings on this page.
+See here for information about the different modes.

-Enable Face Detector
+54.1 Enable Face Detector

 The Enable face detector check box must be selected to enable face recognition.